hillt8/MOx-slab-generator/README.md

 		python make_slab.py -m [h k l] -l [layers] -v [vacuum] -o [output_name]

-	Example:
+	Example: a 111 surface, with 8 atomic layers and a 15 angstrom vacuum

 		python make_slab.py -m 1 1 1 -l 8 -v 15

 3. Cleaning the output [POSCAR_slab > POSCAR_final]: The output from the previous step creates an unsual POSCAR file so this step aims to clean it up.
 Here you can choose the have it in fractional or cartesian coordinates with the -a argument.

-		 python clean_poscar.py -a 'cartesian or direct (default is set to direct)'
+		 python clean_poscar.py -a [cartesian or direct (default is set to direct)]

+	Example: printing the atompositions in cartesian coordinates

+		python clean_poscar.py -a cartesian

-4. Cell mutiplier [POSCAR_final > POSCAR_super]: This is a script that multiplies the slab in the x y z directions using the argument -s.
+5. Cell mutiplier [POSCAR_final > POSCAR_super]: This is a script that multiplies the slab in the x y z directions using the argument -s.

 		python multiply_cell.py -s 'x y z'

+	Example: create a 2 x 2 x 2 supercell

+  		python multiply_cell.py -s 2 2 2